Get to know Seahawks first-round pick Jordyn Brooks through the eyes of his college coach

 Patterson could tell stories of subsequent meetings over the next weeks and months, after Brooks had indeed decided to stay, and after Patterson decided to make the 6-foot, 240-pound Brooks the leader of his defense, shifting him from the outside linebacker spot he’d play under Kingsbury to middle linebacker in the 3-3-5 defense of new head coach Matt Wells.

 “He had played outside and any time you play to one side of the defense or the other you limit half the opportunity to make plays,’’ Patterson said.
-“So once I evaluated his skillet it was just common sense to put him in the middle of our defense.
+“So once I evaluated his skill set it was just common sense to put him in the middle of our defense.
 The guy made plays all over the field.
 It just makes him a lot more versatile.’’

 Rough times build toughness